2023 Best Engineering Science Schools in the Great Lakes Region

 Full Engineering Science at Ohio University - Athens Campus Report

-With a ranking of #6, Wright State University - Main Campus did quite well on this year’s best schools for engineering science students.
+Wright State University - Main Campus came in at #6 in this year’s edition of the Best Engineering Science Schools in the Great Lakes Region ranking.
 Wright State University - Main Campus is a fairly large public school located in the suburb of Dayton.

 Full Engineering Science at Wright State University - Main Campus Report